CahanLab/oneSC/docs/source/infer_grn.md

 # calculate the pearson correlation between genes.
 This adds more information during the inference step.
 corr_mat = onesc.calc_corr(train_exp)
 ```
-Then we run the GRN inference using genetic algorithm.

 Inherently, there is stochasticity in genetic algorithm such that different inital populations and different optimization can affect the outcomes.
-To ensure our results are robust to variations in initial populations or optimization steps, OneSC will generate an ensemble of GRNs acorss different seed combinations for initial populations and optimization steps.
-Then OneSC will generate a final GRN using the majority network configurations in the ensemble.
+To ensure our results are robust to variations in the initial populations or the optimization processes, OneSC will generate an ensemble of GRNs acorss different seed combinations for initial populations and optimization process and generate a final GRN using the majority network configurations in the ensemble.

 To increase the number of networks inferred in the ensemble, please add more items to the *GA_seed_list* or *init_pop_seed*.
 ```